crcn/tandem-old/packages/front-end/README.md

 * Measurement tools (not snapping)
 * drop component to stage to create instance
 * copy & paste images (like components) to create new instances
+* move elements on canvas to other elements (source elements must be statically positioned)
+* tabs model maintaining canvas state of each open file

+SAFETY:

+* ensure that ids aren't colliding
+  * will happen if a file is copied

 COMPONENTS: